Gore End

-Gore End is a village and civil parish in the Test Valley district of Hampshire, England.
+Gore End is a hamlet in the Basingstoke and Deane district of Hampshire, England.
 It is in the civil parish of East Woodhay.
-The village is situated in the North Wessex Downs Area of Outstanding Natural Beauty on the Hampshire-Berkshire border.
+The hamlet is situated in the North Wessex Downs Area of Outstanding Natural Beauty on the Hampshire-Berkshire border.
 Its nearest town is Newbury, which lies approximately 4.2 miles (6.8 km) north-east from the village.